zerodel/sailfish-cir/docs/main.rst

 ------------

-Sailfish-cir is a software tool for estimating the relative abundance of Circular RNA transcript from high-throughput RNA-seq data.
+Sailfish-cir is a software tool for estimating the relative abundance of Circular RNA transcripts from high-throughput RNA-seq data.

 It accepts `CIRI <https://sourceforge.net/projects/ciri/>`__ output and BED format file to specify reference set of circular RNA transcripts in